-Enuresis (say "en-yur-ee-sis") is the medical term for bed-wetting during sleep.
-Bed-wetting is fairly common among children and is often just a stage in their development.
-Bed-wetting is more common among boys than girls.
+Enuresis is the medical term for bedwetting during sleep.
+Bedwetting is fairly common among children.
+It is often just a stage in their development.
+Bedwetting is more common among boys than girls.

-- Slower than normal development of the central nervous system (which reduces the child’s ability to stop the bladder from emptying at night)
+- Slower than normal development of the central nervous system.
+This reduces the child’s ability to stop the bladder from emptying at night.

-- Hormonal factors (not enough antidiuretic hormone is produced, which is the hormone that slows urine production at night)
+- Hormonal factors.
+Not enough antidiuretic hormone is produced.
+This is the hormone that slows urine production at night.

 When do most children achieve bladder control?

-Although most children who wet the bed are healthy, your doctor can help you determine whether your child’s bed-wetting is caused by a medical problem.
+Most children who wet the bed are healthy.
+Your doctor can help you determine whether your child’s bedwetting is caused by a medical problem.
 First, your doctor will ask questions about your child’s daytime and nighttime bathroom habits.
-Then your doctor will do a physical exam and probably a urine test (called a urinalysis) to check for infection or diabetes.
+He or she will do a physical exam and probably a urine test to check for infection or diabetes.

 Your doctor may also ask about how things are going at home and at school for your child.
-Although you may be worried about your child’s bed-wetting, studies have shown that children who wet the bed are not more likely to be emotionally upset than other children.
-Your doctor will also ask about your family life, because treatment may depend on changes at home.
+You may be worried about your child’s bedwetting.
+But studies have shown that children who wet the bed are not more emotionally upset than other children.
+Your doctor might also ask about your family life, because treatment may depend on changes at home.